LienBosmans/AoSQL2024/readme.md

 You can use the instructions on the DuckDB website to download and install DBeaver, a free Universal Database Manger.\
 https://duckdb.org/docs/guides/sql_editors/dbeaver.html

+## Resolving Postgres-DuckDB incompatibilities

+Since the challenges are based on Postgres, sometimes small adjustments to the input files are needed to make them compatible with DuckDB.
+List below
+- replace `SERIAL PRIMARY KEY` by `INTEGER` *(days 2, 4)*

+Because DuckDB doesn't support data type XML, I skipped the challenge of *day 3* for now.